The Black Route - 158 Km / 98.4 miles

 Here at Dunning and after the second feed station you deviate from the combined Red / Black course for a 34 km loop where you can slay your own monsters with the ascent of the feared but aptly named Dragon Hill.
 A further climb at the Path of Condie and you are descending to Glenfarg.
 After departing Glenfarg there is the undulating road over Rosie Ochil and back to Dunning to pick up the combined Blue / Red / Black route.

-With tales of dragons and witches burnt its time to make a hasty retreat up the hill climb of Dunning Common.
-Its over the top and down to the Yetts of Muckhart before returning to Kinross through the Crook of Devon.
+After leaving Dunning, for the second time, you will travel west and keeping south of Auchterarder.
+You will then join the Glen Eagles road and climb over the top and then down to the Yetts of Muckhart before returning to Kinross through the Crook of Devon.